Interstate 355: Route description

 As a result of a toll rate increase effective January 1, 2012, the northernmost two toll plazas (Boughton Road and Army Trail Road) charge $1.90 cash and $0.95 for cars with I-Pass and E-ZPass.
 The Spring Creek Toll Plaza charges $3.80 for travelers paying with cash and $1.90 for I-Pass and E-ZPass.
 All three toll plazas force traffic paying with cash to exit right into an area separate from the dedicated I-Pass lanes.
-Drivers paying with cash then pay their tolls at manned plaza tollbooths.
+Drivers paying with cash then pay their tolls at staffed plaza tollbooths.
 I-Pass and E-ZPass equipped cars and trucks are permitted to stay on the mainline and pay tolls at highway speeds in the tollway's ORT lanes.

 On I-355, the only control cities that are actual cities are Joliet, St. Louis, Missouri, and from I-80, Rockford.
 Other control cities on I-355 are limited to general areas of suburban Chicago.
 For example, control cities for I-355 while on I-55 are "West Suburbs" and "Southwest Suburbs".
 The control city for areas north of I-88 are "Northwest Suburbs".